dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 There are two solutions to this problem.
 First, you can pass any callable of zero args as an action.
-Alternatively, use `InvokeWithoutArgs()`, which is like `Invoke()` except that it doesn't pass the mock function's arguments to the callee.
+Alternatively, use `InvokeWithoutArgs()`, which is like `Invoke()` except that it doesn'type pass the mock function's arguments to the callee.
 Here's an example of each:

 ```cpp